 Editor's note: Reference to the appropriate SA2 specification is needed and corresponding information flow table can be removed.

-A.1.3
+B.1.2.3 Notification message

+Table B.1.2.3-1 describes the information flow for the SCEF function to notify the VAE server.